 Bolivia also enjoys trade benefits under the General Preferential Tariff System with the United States, Canada, Japan, Norway, Switzerland, and the European Union.

 Bilateral economic and trade relationship

 In 2016, Australian merchandise and services trade with Bolivia was $23.8 million.
 This comprised imports of $18.7 million from Bolivia and exports of $5.1 million to Bolivia.
 Australia's exports consisted mainly of measuring and analysing instruments, electrical circuits equipment and crude vegetable matter.
 Imports from Bolivia included fruit, nuts, cereals, oil-seeds and vegetables.

 Trade and Investment

-There is modest Australian investment in Bolivia’s tourism sector.
-Bolivia’s resource wealth makes it a potential future destination for Australian investment in the extractives sector.
-Bolivia has half of the world’s reserves of lithium – used in batteries and a potential power source for electric vehicles – and in early 2013 the Bolivian government opened the country’s first lithium processing plant.
+There is modest Australian investment in Bolivia's tourism sector.
+Bolivia's resource wealth makes it a potential future destination for Australian investment in the extractives sector.
+Bolivia has a significant amount of the world's reserves of lithium, which is used in batteries.
+Demand for Lithium is expected to grow..
 Bolivia is also rich in tin, silver and iron-ore deposits.
 In 2011, Bolivia had proven natural gas reserves of over 9.9 trillion cubic feet, the fifth largest reserves in South America, as well as 48 trillion cubic feet of recoverable shale gas reserves.